Christie THEATRE PIPE ORGAN

 Your chance to play the CURZON'S historic Christie!

-Organ enthusiasts can book to perform privately, or with friends, usually on Sunday mornings.
+Organ enthusiasts can book to perform privately, or with friends, usually on the first Tuesday morning of the month.
 An experienced organist will be on hand to answer any questions you may have.

 Your booking will entitle you to play the organ for 30 minutes, and will cost £25.
 You may bring along a guest to watch.
 Additional guests up to a maximum of three can come along at an additional charge of £5 each.
 Larger groups welcome, prices on application.

 To book, contact the Curzon Cinema on 01275 871000

 Why not give a Curzon Christie Experience experience as a gift?
 Vouchers available from the Box Office.

 - It has 723 pipes, installed in an enclosure to the right of the screen, ranging in length from 17’ 6” down to less than an inch!

 - The volume is controlled by two sets of pneumatically operated acoustic shutters that open in the front wall of the enclosure.